-- Incision and drainage: Incision and drainage may be needed to treat a surgical wound with an abscess.
+- Incision and drainage: Incision care and drainage may be needed to treat a surgical wound with an abscess.
 This material must be drained to prevent further invasion of the infection into healthy tissue.

 - Negative pressure-assisted wound closure: This treatment uses negative pressure to suction fluids from the wound and bring the edges of the wound together.
 In this way, negative pressure therapy reduces infection and supports successful wound healing.

-- Post-surgical incision management: A surgeon may prescribe post-surgical incision management with R3 if a patient is at high risk of wound infection.
+- Post-surgical incision management: A surgeon may prescribe post-surgical incision healing and management with R3 if a patient is at high risk of wound infection.
 Through post-surgical incision management, the team at R3 monitors the incision for signs of infection or compromised healing.
 Immediate steps are taken if a problem is detected.

 What to Expect During Surgical Wound Care Treatment

 You can visit R3 Wound Care for wound treatment as early as one week after your surgery.
 During your appointment, you’ll be evaluated by our provider to determine your treatment plan.

 Once initial conservative wound treatments (listed above) have been performed, our experts may recommend HBOT to supplement your healing process.
 The number and frequency of HBOT treatments needed vary based on your wound location, size, and level of infection.